ivanseibel/destiny-challenge/README.md

 # Destini 🤔

 ## Main Goal
-Building an adventure game like Bandersnatch, where I'll apply some Dart OOP principles to make a well organised project.
+Build an adventure game like Bandersnatch, where I'll apply some Dart OOP principles to make a well organised project.

 ## Some screen captures